khilang/khi/README.md

   represented by Khi tags, but a macro ends with `!`, while a regular HTML tag is alphabetic.
 - `<doctype!>:html` compiles to `<!doctype html>`.
 - `<#>` opens and closes a text block.
-We use it to embed code.
+It is used here to embed code.
-- This is an expression document.
+- This is a value document.

 ```
 <doctype!>:html # Macro that inserts <!doctype html>.